tasmota/docs/docs/FAQ.md

 - Another problem can be the difficulties in getting the ESP chip into [programming mode](#cannot-enter-flash-mode) when it boots.

 - If the flash still fails or the progress interrupts, it could be that your computer or serial-to-USB adapter doesn't provide enough power to the device.
 Try another computer or use an external power supply (3.3V one).
+[More infos about insufficient power](https://github.com/espressif/esptool#insufficient-power)

 - Use the correct serial-to-USB adapter driver.
 Check the model of your adapter chip and get the correct driver.